duderstadt-lab/mars-docs/tutorials/WorkingWithMars/scriptable-widgets.md

 ### 2. Histogram - Plot a Histogram of variance values
 **Introduction**

-A histogram is a good way to familiarise with the spread in the variance in the dataset.
+A histogram is a good way to familiarise oneself with the spread in the variance in the dataset.
 The frequency of occurrence of a certain value is plot against the value itself and gives a first indication of the presence of a certain distribution in the data.

 The script for this histogram is fairly simple.
 After setting the global outputs the series1_values list is appended with the calculated variance of each molecule.
 This data is used to calculate the frequency of values internally to create the histogram.
 The data included in the figure can be selected by setting values for xmin and xmax.
 This enables the user to either include all data points by using xmin=min(var_values) and xmax=max(var_values) or selecting a smaller region of interest.